revsic/BranchTracer/DETAILS.md

 Implementation of Branch Tracer with C++

-Branch data refers to the data processed in a branching situation such as jmp and call.
-This data is advantageous for showing the structure of binary regardless of the polymorphism.
-Branch tracer logs such branch data.
+Branch data refers to the metadata from the branching operation such as jmp and call.
+This data is advantageous for showing the structure of binary regardless of the machine code polymorphism.
+Branch tracer writes log about the branch data

 - Brancher DLL Main - Preprocessor :  [dllmain.cpp](https://github.com/revsic/BranchTracer/blob/master/Brancher/Brancher/dllmain.cpp)
 - Branch Logger - VEH Handler: [Brancher.cpp](https://github.com/revsic/BranchTracer/blob/master/Brancher/Brancher/Brancher.cpp)